Simplicial Ricci Flow: Ricci Flow on Simplicial Geometries

-We consider in this paper the structure of Hamilton's Ricci flow equations for a piecewise-flat simplicial geometry, ${\mathcal S}$, and its circumcentric dual lattice, ${\mathcal S}^*$.
-In Sec.~\ref{sec:theorem} we use the simplicial geometry approach known as Regge calculus (RC) or its equivalent, discrete exterior calculus (DEC), to motivate our definition of a discrete representation of Hamilton's Ricci flow equation on each edge, $\lambda$ of the circumcentric dual lattice, ${\mathcal S}^*$.
-We will refer to as the RRF equations.
-Based on this definition, and using Thm.~2 and Cor.~2 on the double dual on piecewise-flat geometries \cite{McDonald:2012}, we prove a corollary re-expressing these RRF equations as a corresponding equation for each edge, $\ell$, of the $d$--dimensional piecewise flat simplicial geometry, $\mathcal S$.
-We refer to these equations as the simplicial RRF equations.
+We consider in this paper the structure of Hamilton's RF equations for a piecewise-flat simplicial geometry, ${\mathcal S}$, and its circumcentric dual lattice, ${\mathcal S}^*$.
+In Sec.~\ref{sec:theorem} we use the simplicial geometry approach known as Regge calculus (RC) or its equivalent, discrete exterior calculus (DEC), to motivate our definition of a discrete representation of Hamilton's Ricci flow equation on each edge, $\lambda$, of the circumcentric dual lattice, ${\mathcal S}^*$.
+We will refer to these as the dual-edge RRF equations.
+Based on this definition, and using the results of \cite{McDonald:2012,M:1997,MM:2008} on the analysis of curvature on piecewise-flat geometries, we prove a corollary re-expressing these dual-edge RRF equations as a corresponding equation for each edge, $\ell$, of the $d$--dimensional piecewise flat simplicial geometry, $\mathcal S$.
+We refer to these equations as the simplicial RRF equations, or simply as the RRF equations.